haskell-game/brainstorming/graphics-api-proposal.md

 Here's a first pass at generalizing the semantics of `Color` for more interesting blending modes.
 It looks a little complicated, but I think most of these complicated bits can be hidden in the common case.
+It may not be worth all this anyway, though.

     data Equation = Add | Subtract | ReverseSubtract | Min | Max